General Quantum Bernoulli Factory: Framework Analysis and Experiments: Experimental Example of the QBF

+Actually, the quantum devices can only approximate the target function, which makes it possible to produce the experimental results with classical protocols.
+In this case, we show that quantum protocols can also show advantages over the classical ones.
+We take an example of a $f_c(p)$-coin, where the function $f_c(p)$ is given by

-which can be constructed without any classical processing.
-We design the circuit for this state by the basic operations, and then simplify it to suit our photonic logic, as shown in Fig.~\ref{Fig:exCoin}{{(a)}}.
-The key component is also a C-NOT gate, but the part $C$ is set to be Hadmard gate followed by a X gate.
+Theoretically, this function is infeasible for classical Bernoulli factory because $f_c(\frac{1}{2}) = 0$, while it can be constructed by directly measuring the Bernoulli state $|f_q(p)\rangle=c_q(p)((2p-1)|0\rangle+|1\rangle)$.
+We design the circuit for this state by the basic operations, and then simplify it to suit our photonic logic.
+Specifically, part $A$ and part $B$ are configured so that the sagnac loops act as a C-NOT gate, and part $C$ is consisted of a Hadmard gate and a following Pauli X gate.

-We measured the fidelity of the outcome states, and then get the success probability of the output coins by measuring the output state in $\sigma_z$ basis.
-The average fidelity of the states is 98.23\%, and the results agree the theoretical values well, as shown in Fig.~\ref{Fig:exCoin}{{(b)}}.
-The success probability of the construction is $\Pr_c=\left((2p-1)^2+1\right)/16$, which reaches the minimum value of 1/16 when $p=0.5$.
-Owing to the post-selection and photon loss, we need averagely less than 100 quoins to construct this coin for $p=0.5$.
-Because of the experimental imperfection, the experimental value at the violation point is $0.042$, which corresponds to a truncation of
+We measured the fidelities of the outcome states, and then get the success probability of the output coins by measuring the output state in $\sigma_z$ basis.
+The average fidelity of the states is 98.23\%, and the results agree the theoretical values well, as shown in Fig.~\ref{Fig:exCoin}.
+The success probability of the construction is $\Pr_c=\left((2p-1)^2+1\right)/16$, which reaches the minimum value of 1/16 when $p=0.5$, this indicates that ideally we need 32 quoins to construct an $f_c$ coin.
+However owing to the photon loss during the computation, this number would goes up to $\sim54$ (see supplementary information for details).